 - When weighed against its benefits, This course does stand out as an expensive course.

 An abbreviation for Project Management Professional, PMP is the much sought-after project management certification course.
 This is a popular credential for most project managers in the US and the Asian continent.
 This certification course is built on the assumption that the candidates pursuing it have already been working as project managers.
 These professionals are here to seek a higher level of understanding of what makes projects click.
 Unlike CAPM, This is an advanced certification for those professionals who have completed their Bachelor’s degree and have already completed 3 years of extensive project management works.

-PMP certified project managers are expected to undertake heavy-duty endeavors such as turning strategic plans and goals into tangible and realistic objectives and actions, reorganizations of systems, introductions of systemic revolutions within the organization, and perfect balancing of the triple constraints clause within projects of different shapes and sizes.
+PMP certified project managers are expected to undertake heavy-duty endeavors such as turning strategic plans and goals into tangible and realistic objectives and actions, reorganizing of systems, introductions of systemic revolutions within the organization, and perfect balancing of the triple constraints clause within projects of different shapes and sizes.